-The Starkey Hearing Foundation provides hearing aids for people with limited income under their HEAR Now program.
-You can call 1-800-328-8602 to speak with a consultant or you can send an email.
+The Starkey Hearing Foundation has temporarily suspended their HEAR Now program due to COVID-19.
+The organization provides hearing aids for people with limited income under their HEAR Now program.
+You can contact through social media consultant or you can send an email.
 Once you've been in contact with a representative, you can download and fill out an application.

-The Miracle-Ear Foundation program helps give the gift of sound to needy people with hearing loss.
-In order to qualify for the program, you must meet their eligibility requirements.
-After your application has been carefully reviewed on the basis of income, assets and hearing loss, you may be eligible for their services.
+The Miracle-Ear Foundation program helps give the gift of sound to eligible people with hearing loss.
+In order to qualify for the program, you must meet all eligibility requirements.
+After your application has been carefully reviewed on the basis of income, assets, and hearing loss, you may be eligible for their services.
 You can fill out the application and submit it to your local Miracle-Ear store.

 Contact hearing aid manufacturers and ask if there is a trial program, in which you can take part.
 They often seek individuals to help test their new hearing aid models while they are in development.
 Healthy Hearing has a list of major manufacturers of hearing aids that can be used to make that initial contact.

 You can also check into additional resources at the Hearing Aid Project.
 If you are not eligible for any of those programs, you may be able to qualify for hearing aid assistance through the National Hearing Aid Project.

 Some Expert Tips for Finding Free or Affordable Hearing Aids

 - Make sure the physician or audiologist puts down the correct diagnosis.
 An incorrect or incomplete diagnosis can hold up or invalidate an application for financial aid.

 - While private insurers rarely provide coverage for hearing aids, three states, New Hampshire, Rhode Island, and Arkansas require insurers to provide coverage for adults.
 Be sure to check your private insurance for coverage - especially if you live in one of the three "mandate" states.